jpvantassel/simplegm/README.md

 </div>

 8. Navigate to the folder named `data` included in the repository download.
 You will see four comma-delimited ground-motion record files.
 These files are shown in the example navigation window above.

 9. Select the `chichi.csv` ground-motion record.
-The main window will update to appear below.
+The main window will update to appear as below.

 <div style="text-align:center">
   <img src="./figs/chichi_time.png" alt="ChiChi Time" width="384">